atlasmoth/go_neynar_sdk/hub/docs/SubmitMessageAPI.md

 )

 func main() {
 	body := os.NewFile(1234, "some_file") // *os.File | *  A Message is a delta operation on the Farcaster network.
-The message protobuf is an envelope  that wraps a MessageData object and contains a hash and signature which can verify its authenticity.
+The message protobuf is an envelope  that wraps a MessageData object and contains a hash and signature which can verify its authenticity. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)